mbabey/xkcd-web-app/README.md

   2. The Comic component mounts and its `useEffect` triggers, calling either the `/` or `/:number` routes.
 The Comic `useEffect` depends on the `maxNum` context variable.
   3. The App `useEffect` receives a response from the server.
 It sets the `maxNum` context variable.
   4. The updating of the `maxNum` context variable triggers the `useEffect` in Comic again, creating the double-increment effect.

+  The solution likely involves changing the way the `maxNum` is stored and updated; it only needs to be updated once for the lifetime of the application.